zaidalyafeai/Notebooks/README.md

 ## Eager Execution Enabled

 In this notebook I explain different concepts in eager execution.
 I go over variables, ops, gradients, custom gradients, callbacks, metrics and creating models with tf.keras and saving/restoring them.

+## Sketcher

+Create a simple app to recognize 100 drawings from the quickdraw dataset.
+A simple CNN model is created and served to deoploy in the browser to create a sketch recognizer app.